Robert Whitehead (engineer): Key innovations

 Whitehead fiercely guarded his trade secrets; employees were often sworn to secrecy about the guidance mechanisms employed in his torpedoes.

 Whitehead & Co.

 Though the product was promising, the torpedo did not produce profits for Stabilimento Tecnico di Fiume, which went bankrupt in 1873.
-In 1875, Whitehead reorganised the company as Torpedo-Fabrik von Robert Whitehead – later Whitehead & Co., Societa in Azioni.
+In 1875, Whitehead reorganised the company as Torpedo-Fabrik von Robert Whitehead, later Whitehead & Co., Societa in Azioni, which would maintain a factory in Fiume until 1945.

 In 1890 Whitehead opened a UK manufacturing and test site in Portland Harbour, Dorset.

 When Whitehead retired, the Whitehead family sold the company to two large British armaments companies, Vickers and Armstrong-Whitworth.
 Thus the company remained under British control until the First World War.

 UBAG Corporation

 In 1915, the Whitehead company established one of its largest enterprises, the Hungarian Submarine Building Corporation (German: Ungarische Unterseebootsbau AG, or UBAG) in Rijeka.

 SM U-XX, SM U-XXI, SM U-XXII and SM U-XXIII type diesel-electric submarines were produced in Rijeka.